Foreign Affairs Minister Darren Henfield.

 Tribune Staff Reporter

-Officials from Haiti arrived in Nassau in July to conduct its investigation.
-They focused on claims the embassy was involved in getting visas for Haitians and finding fake partners for them to marry to gain status in The Bahamas.
+Haitian officials arrived in Nassau in July to conduct an investigation into matters at their embassy here.
+They focused on claims the embassy was involved in getting visas for Haitians and finding fake partners for them to marry to gain status in the Bahamas.